Dairy-Free Thai Iced Tea — Vegan Recipe (No Dye Options)

 Serve

-- Look for Thai tea blends labeled “no dye,” “natural,” or “uncolored” (some use only tea and spices).
+- Look for Thai tea blends labeled "no dye," "natural," or "uncolored."

-- Or use a strong black tea (e.g. Assam, Ceylon) with a pinch of star anise and tamarind for a thai tea without dye version — the drink will be darker amber than bright orange but still delicious.
+- Or use a strong black tea (Assam, Ceylon) with a pinch of star anise and tamarind — the drink will be darker amber but still delicious.

-- Coconut: Canned full-fat coconut milk or cream gives the creamiest vegan Thai iced tea.
+- Coconut: Canned full-fat coconut milk or cream gives the creamiest result.
 Shake the can before using.

 - Brew strong: Ice dilutes the tea; keep the brew strong like the classic recipe.